I love reading and writing about the old music industry, including the more scandalous bits.

-In the late 1960s, Diana continued to be cast in worthwhile supporting roles but was increasing finding work in the blossoming new medium of television.
+In the late 1960s, Diana continued to be cast in worthwhile supporting roles but was increasingly finding work in the blossoming new medium of television.
 During the 70s she had notable minor roles as the ex-wife of Peter Sellers in There's a Girl in My Soup (1970), a frustrated housewife in Jerzy Skolimowski's Deep End (1970), and an excellent character role in The Amazing Mr. Blunden (1972).
 She retained her personal popularity and became a tabloid favourite due to her turbulent private life but was still prolific in television light entertainment throughout the decade.
 Diana had also become increasingly involved in working for various religious and charitable causes.
 She returned to screen acting in Joseph Losey's Steaming (1984) immediately prior to her death from ovarian cancer aged 52.

 Brigitte Bardot (born Brigitte Anne-Marie Bardot) on September 28, 1934) is a French actress, former fashion model, nationalist, singer, animal rights activist, and considered the embodiment of the 1950s and 1960s sex kitten.